evansalter/evansalter.github.io/src/components/blog/posts/ghpages-spa.md

 1. When Facebook, Slack, Twitter, or any other site with rich media cards would scan my links, they would land on the 404 page as expected.
 However, they would not get redirected to the proper page by the method I shared above.
 This is because GitHub Pages returned a 404 status code for the 404 page, which told the scrapers to give up.
 1. Even if I didn't use the 404 page hack, my meta tags were generated on the fly in my Vue app.
 Since the scraper downloads the page without executing any javascript, it would not find the meta tags.

-So, the obvious solutions are server-side rendering or pre-rending.
+So, the two obvious solutions are server-side rendering or pre-rending.
 I didn't want to go down the path of server-side rendering, since I don't want to host a server for this website.
 So, pre-rendering it is!

 Since I'm using Webpack, I thought it made sense to add a webpack plugin to generate static HTML from my site.
 I found a couple prebuilt plugins to do this, which both leveraged PhantomJS to render the site.
 For some reason, I could not get it to render any actual content in my site.
 I wasted a ton of time trying to get it working, with no success.